facebook/react-native/docs/RunningOnDevice.md

 * `--dev` - sets the value of `__DEV__` variable to true.
 When `true` it turns on a bunch of useful development warnings.
 For production it is recommended to set `__DEV__=false`.
 * `--minify` - pipe the JS code through UglifyJS.

-## Disabling in app developer menu
+## Disabling in-app developer menu

-When building your app for production, your app's scheme should be set to Release as detailed in [the debugging documentation](/react-native/docs/debugging.html#debugging-react-native-apps) in order to disable the in app developer menu.
+When building your app for production, your app's scheme should be set to `Release` as detailed in [the debugging documentation](/react-native/docs/debugging.html#debugging-react-native-apps) in order to disable the in-app developer menu.

 ## Troubleshooting